 4. clinical experience with patients.

-For more information on our Pharm.D., joint-degree, or graduate degree programs, please visit our website at www.pharmacy.uconn.edu.
+For more information on our Pharm.D., joint-degree, or graduate degree programs, along with the myriad of co-curricular and extra-curricular enrichment opportunities that are avialable, please visit our website at www.pharmacy.uconn.edu.

 |Course Title||Semester Hours||Quarter Hours|

 |Biology w/ lab||4||6|

 |General Chemistry I & II w / labs||4 / semester; 8 credits total||6 quarter hours / 12 hours total|

 |Second Language Competency (Either 3 years high school or 2 college semesters in a single foreign language is required)|

 |Writing Competency (1 non-pharmacy writing intensive course; not Academic Writing)||3||4|